By Katie Penn

 The common format for all tickets is that they are available to purchase by the number of days you require.
 This allows you to select a ticket for the specific number of days you intend to be in the parks.
 If you exceed a certain number of days, or are planning numerous trips within a 12 month period, an annual pass may be a more economical option.

-We’ll talk about all the options below.
+Now we’ll talk about all the ticket options below.
 Remember, there’s no right or wrong answer when it comes to tickets.
 It’s more about finding what suits you best as you design your own vacation.
 And for some people it’s also about finding the most cost-efficient solution.
 So we’ll talk about the various options, requirements and discounts to get you started.

 You’ll need to decide how many days you’ll need.
 For help planning out how many park days you’ll want, take a look at this article called How Long Should My Disney World Trip Be?